-Linking Families for Cancer Prevention
+Linking Families for Hereditary Disease Prevention

-BYU's Center for Family History and Genealogy (CFHG) works in partnership with the nonprofit organization ConnectMyVariant on a public health initiative for families with genetic variants which cause increased cancer risk.
+BYU's Center for Family History and Genealogy (CFHG) works in partnership with the nonprofit organization ConnectMyVariant on a public health initiative for families with genetic variants that cause increased disease risk.
 These variants are in genes such as the BRCA1, MLH1, and PALB2 variants.
 Dr. Brian Shirts has shown that people with the same variant often share a specific common ancestor.
 His team identifies individuals who have one of these variants and puts them in contact with the CFHG's team of genealogy researchers.

 The CFHG team works directly with participants to gather information about their known relatives.
 Genealogy researchers then use genetic and traditional genealogical research to build out the family trees of the participants.
 First, research is done to identify the participant's second and third cousins who may have the variant.
-The cousin information is sent to volunteer genetic navigators at ConnectMyVariant who then help the participant inform those relatives of their higher risk of cancer.
+The cousin information is sent to volunteer genetic navigators at ConnectMyVariant who then help the participant inform those relatives of their higher risk of disease.
 This is done so preventative measures can be taken.

-To participate, people with a known inherited mutation can find out more and sign up at ConnectMyVariant.org.
+To participate, people with a known inherited mutation can find out more and sign up at ConnectMyVariant.org

 Additional Links:

-KSL News Radio: Genealogy cancer research beginning in Utah
+•KSL News Radio: Genealogy cancer research beginning in Utah

-Daily Herald: BYU Column: Fighting cancer with family history
+•Daily Herald: BYU Column: Fighting cancer with family history

-BYU FHSS Blog: Fighting Cancer with Family History
+•BYU FHSS Blog: Fighting Cancer with Family History

 Linking Families Contact information: